 Recent studies have also shown that an area of your brain, known as the default mode network – DMN – is most connected when listening to music.

-Previously, your DMN was thought to be most active when you’re not focussed on the outside world.
+Previously, your DMN was thought to be most active when you’re not focused on the outside world.
 Such as daydreaming or letting your mind wander.
 It’s also an area of your brain which switches off when on psychedelics – such as psilocybin, LSD and ayahuasca – but that’s a whole other blog

 If you want to read more on this there’s a very good report, with a very long title, that I recommend – Network Science and the Effects of Music Preference on Functional Brain Connectivity: From Beethoven to Eminem.